hivtools/hint/docs/GenericChart.md

 will fill a role in a particular Generic Chart configuration.
 For example, a chart might configure two data sources, which will provide values to the X and Y axes separately.
 In the Input Time Series, we have only one data source, 'Data source'.

-A data source is fulfilled by a dataset, and configuration defines which datasets should be available for which data sources.
+A data source is fulfilled by a dataset, and the chart configuration defines which datasets should be available for which data sources.
 In
 Input Time Series, both the ANC and ART datasets are available for 'Data source', and the user selects which to use from the data source control.